We help people who want to work on AI Safety to team up together on concrete projects.

 Email me if you are taking initiative and looking for collaborations.
 I’m limited on time, but would gladly share my connections and offer insight into questions.

 As an AISC organiser, I take projects that are well-scoped around an aim to robustly help pause/stop AI, and are considerate of other communities’ concerns about AI.
-For examples of projects, see last round.

 I’m excited about: